Greece Moments Greece Moments

 Varos Village Hotel, Varos

-The Varos Village Hotel is centrally located in the interior of the island in the village of Varos.
-The well-kept complex offers everything a holidaymaker’s heart desires.
-You can cool off in the large pool and have a drink on the terrace overlooking the coastal plain.
-Our accommodation was located in the middle of the village in a former manor house, which has been extensively restored.
-The rooms are tastefully decorated in a traditional style.
+The Varos Village Hotel is centrally located in the island’s interior in the village of Varos.
+The well-maintained property offers everything a vacationer could desire.
+You can cool off in the large pool and enjoy a drink on the terrace overlooking the coastal plain.
+Our accommodation was located in the heart of the village in a former mansion that has been extensively restored.
+The rooms are tastefully furnished in a traditional style.

 varos village hotel limnos